Create Your Own Concrete Orbs in 5 Easy Steps

 4. Drill attachment to stir the concrete

-* I wouldn’t recommend buying concrete online since it weighs so much.
-However, you could try a Quikkrete product if you’d like, though you’d have to buy a couple in order to make three globes.
+Pro Tip #1: I wouldn’t recommend buying concrete online since it weighs so much.
 Concrete mix can be picked up at any hardware or big box store.

 Step 1: Prepare the Glass Globes